telefonicaid/iotagent-json/docs/usermanual.md

     are include as NGSI-v2 metadata in the entity corresponding to the measure at Context Broker.
 Note IOTA doesn't provide the `type` for that metadata, so the Context Broker applies [a default type based in the metadata `value` JSON type](https://github.com/telefonicaid/fiware-orion/blob/master/doc/manuals/orion-api.md#partial-representations).
+-   JEXL expression take place after key-value payload transformation, i.e. (1) NGSI-v2 batch update example after key-value tranformation would be:
+    ```
+    {
+      "id": "MyEntityId1",
+      "type": "MyEntityType1",
+      "attr1": "MyAttr1Value",
+      "attr2": "MyAttr1Value"
+    }
+    ```
+    So, there is no access to attribute's type or metadata.

 ##### SOAP-XML Measure reporting